Introduction

 Mistake 3: Too much jargon

-For example, if you’re creating technical documentation for highly-knowledgeable readers, then it’s okay to include technical language and some jargon.
+If you’re creating documentation for highly knowledgeable readers, then it’s okay to include technical language and some jargon.

 But if you’re writing for a general audience, remember what’s appropriate for them.